itsf4llofstars/enigma_machine/README.md

 The below notes are for the author, they may not be readalbe or clear to others, please see<br>
 script documentation if available.<br>

-This will begin with a loosley based operation of the German Enigma Machine.<br>
+This will begin with a loosely based operation of the German Enigma Machine.<br>

 ### Order of Operation